spring-guides/gs-scheduling-tasks/README.md

 Summary
 -------

 Congratulations!
 You created an application with a scheduled task.
 Heck, the actual code was shorter than the build file!
-This technique works in any type of application, web and command-line.
+This technique works in any type of application.

 [zip]: https://github.com/springframework-meta/gs-scheduling-tasks/archive/master.zip